 The SIPC and FDIC serve different purposes, so you won’t necessarily be making a choice between the two.
-Rather, you should have an informed understanding of each entity, their similarities and differences and how these agencies can help you protect your money.
+Rather, you should have an informed understanding of each agency, their similarities and differences, and how they can help you protect your money.

 What’s the difference between FDIC and SIPC insurance?